NVIDIA/aistore/docs/python_sdk.md

 **Returns**:

-  Generator[bytes, None, None]: An iterator over each chunk of bytes in the object.
+  Generator[bytes, None, None]: An iterator over each chunk of bytes in the object

 <a id="obj.obj_file.object_file.ObjectFileReader"></a>